FOSDEM/website/content/interviews/palmer-dabbelt.markdown

 Q: What do you hope to accomplish by giving this talk?
 What do you expect?

 I want to get the word out about RISC-V.  We've made huge strides in the last year: much of the key software ecosystem is upstream, simulators have gotten a lot more stable, hardware is starting to become readily available, and the open source RTL implementations are usable.
-We've gotten lots of traction in the hardware community (Western Digital announced they're moving everything to RISC-V, for example), but there's been less buy-in among the software community.
+We've gotten lots of traction in the hardware community (Western Digital announced they're moving everything - 1 billion cores a year - to RISC-V, for example), but there's been less buy-in among the software community.
 I view this talk as a way to announce RISC-V to the larger open source community, as it's now ready for prime time.

 My hope is to get people excited about RISC-V, convince them they should abandon whatever else they're working on, and get everyone on board with porting their favorite project to RISC-V.